patelmm79/Map-Global-Coffee-Production-d3/README.md

 Styling choices based on feedback was to select a different font from the default, and to stylize the slider bar for a skinnier look.

+Finally, I created a guided tour via a series of text boxes, that select certain years and explains the most significant aspects of the changes of data, while highlighting selected countries in the data table and country borders.

 Feedback:

 Feedback that I received included as follows: